-China built village inside disputed territory with India's Arunachal Pradesh: US
+China Built Village Inside Disputed Territory With India's Arunachal Pradesh: US

-New Delhi, Nov 5 (IANS) China has built a large 100-home civilian village inside disputed territory between the Tibet Autonomous Region and India's Arunachal Pradesh, claimed the US Department of Defense in its annual report to Congress on military and security developments involving China.
+New Delhi: China has built a large 100-home civilian village inside disputed territory between the Tibet Autonomous Region and India's Arunachal Pradesh, claimed the US Department of Defense in its annual report to Congress on military and security developments involving China.

 These and other infrastructure development efforts along the India-China border have been a source of consternation in the Indian government and media, it stated.